Resources for Faculty and Staff

 Example ‘red flag’ behaviors that may signal concern and action if noticed within a student

-Drastic Change in academic performance
+Drastic Change in performance

 Excessive mentions of death or depressive themes in written assignments